Wehzie/hwr-2021/data/DATA.md

 The pipeline automatically downloads all training data.
 Ensure that the `.env` file is present in the project's root directory to make downloading from password protected sources possible.
 We use a train-dev-test split of 80%-10%-10% for all data.

-An explanation of the train-dev-test split can be found on <https://cs230.stanford.edu/blog/split/>.
+To load all data run the following command.

+    python3 src/data_handler/dataset_builder.py

-The data loader expects the following structure of the data.
+The data loader produces the following data structuring.

     data/
         characters/